jBuly4/skills_evaluator/README.md

-# skills_evaluator
+# Skills evaluator app
-Little web-app to parse lost of job sites, get skills and salary then predict which skills will be the best for the highest salary
+Little web-app to parse list of job sites, get skills and salary then predict which skills will be the best for the highest salary